Czhuo-011/Sound-nRF_Toolbox/README.md

 ## How Sound nRF Toolbox works

 ### When sound start:
-Sound will beep for 2 minutes when cadence met any of two conditions
+Sound will initiate for 2 minutes when cadence meets the following conditions:
 1. When cadence increases from 10.
 <b>Example </b>: It's the case when cadence starts from zero.
-2. When the cadence gap increases or decreases by 15.
+2. When the cadence gap deviates by 15.
 <b>Example </b>: cadence is 150 when sound stops and then it will restart sound
 when cadence increases to 166 or dropped to 134.

 ### When sound stops:
-It’s the condition when the sound is on for 2 minutes .
-It will stop when cadence met any of two conditions
+It will stop when cadence meets the following conditions:
 1. When two minutes completed
 2. When cadence suddenly dropped to 0 or less than 10

 ## RSC path